svineet/teller/README.md

 teller
 ======

-A IRC bot to tell people things when they come online
+A IRC bot to tell people things when they come online.

 Usage
 -----